Josepharo98/EcomProj/readme.md

 ## License

-This project is licensed under the
+This project is licensed under Mit license